TIBCOSoftware/ebx-container-edition/README.md

 **Note**: TIBCO EBX Software and TIBCO EBX® Container Edition are commercially licensed products and are subject to the payment of license fees.
 You must have a valid license to use them.
+TODO cja remove

 ## Prerequisites